 Background.

-the following set of guiding principles and guidelines have been established to enable Registered Nurses - Credentialed Diabetes Educators (RN - CDE) within the Canberra Health Service to provide insulin dose advice to outpatients.
+The following set of guiding principles and guidelines have been established to enable Registered Nurses - Credentialed Diabetes Educators (RN - CDE) within the Canberra Health Service to provide insulin dose advice to outpatients.
 The Clinical Excellence Division of Queensland Health have developed a set of approved guiding principles for the provision of insulin dose advice which have been used to inform the CHS Insulin Dose Advice Guidelines.
 Utilising the skills of the RN-CDE in providing advice on insulin doses will relieve demands on Medical Officers.

 Key Objective

-to improve diabetes care by assisting diabetes service outpatients to improve glycaemic control, enhance safe use of insulin and quality of life.
+To improve diabetes care by assisting diabetes service outpatients to improve glycaemic control, enhance safe use of insulin and quality of life.

 To develop a set of guiding principles outlining the knowledge, skills and training that are required to ensure the relevant RN-CDE who undertakes this practice within their role in diabetes management is educated, safe and competent to do so.